XCH-DEVCI/MMX-NFT/README.md

     "name": "Your NFT Name",
     "description": "Your NFT Description",
     "image": "An url link of image",
-    "external_url": "An url link of another content", "attributes": {
+    "external_url": "An url link of related content", "attributes": {
       "type": "-"
     }